I had no idea what the difference was between sex vs. making love until I was 23.

 We get to share all characteristics of our being – emotional, energetic, mental, spiritual, and physical.
 This is what gives us a deep and full experience.

-One experience is not superior over another, it’s about enjoying all the pleasures sexuality has to offer and allowing ourselves to express our sexuality in a way that nourishes us instead of hurting us or leaving us feeling empty.
+One experience is NOT better than the other, it’s about enjoying all the pleasures sexuality has to offer and allowing ourselves to express our sexuality in a way that nourishes us instead of hurting us or leaving us feeling empty.

 “It takes a lot of courage to release the familiar and seemingly secure, to embrace the new.
 But there is no real security in what is no longer meaningful.
 There is more security in the adventurous and exciting, for in movement there is life, and in change there is power.” ~Alan Cohen